The Streetsweeper, Vol. 2

-The Streetsweeper, Vol. 2 is the second studio album by American DJ, DJ Kay Slay, released on March 30, 2004, through Columbia Records.
+The Streetsweeper, Vol. 2: The Pain from the Game is the second studio album by American DJ, DJ Kay Slay, released on March 30, 2004, through Columbia Records.

 Background

 The album was the follow-up to Kay Slay's The Streetsweeper, Vol. 1 released the previous year.

 Production

 This album followed the same format as the last, several of hip-hop's biggest artists, including 50 Cent and Eminem, perform songs produced by prominent hip hop producers ranging from Swizz Beatz to Kanye West.
 Kay Slay himself does not rap on nor produce any of the songs, rather he serves as the executive producer and ad-libs on some of the songs.